mesb1/xupnpd_youtube/README.md

-# xupnpd_youtube plugin for xupnpd v1
+# xupnpd_youtube new plugin for xupnpd v1
-  Unofficial plugin from third party developers, thanks to everyone who let this piece of software to be.
+  New unofficial plugin from third party developers, thanks to everyone who let this piece of software to be.

 ## Features